germs-lab/Shell_Tutorial/Readme.md

     ls ..

-prints the contents of the `/home/ubuntu/Shell_Tutorial`.
+prints the contents of the `/home/p3-training/` directory.
 You can chain these together, so:

     ls ../../

-prints the contents of `/home/ubuntu` which is your home directory.
+prints the contents of `/home/` which is your root directory.
 Finally, the special directory `.` always refers to your current directory.
 So, `ls`, `ls .`, and `ls ././././.` all do the same thing, they print the contents of the current directory.
 This may